jeromemarc/event-driven-automation/README.md

 ![Events history](./files/eda_history_events.png)

-Alternatively, you can use the [configure-controller-token playbook](./eda-controller-setup/configure-controller-token.yml)

-To configure the predefined project, credentials and templates, you can use the playbooks located in the [eda-controller-setup directory](./eda-controller-setup/).

-The *configure-aap-controller* playbook, requires an ansible-galaxy configuration that allows accessing [Red Hat Automation Hub](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.4/html-single/getting_started_with_automation_hub/index)

-First, install the requirements:

-    ansible-galaxy install -r requirements.yml

-Tune up the [eda-vars.yml file](./eda-controller-setup/eda-vars.yml) to match your setup, the relevant settings (and self-explanatory) are:

-    aap2_controller_host:
-    aap2_controller_username:
-    aap2_controller_password:

-    eda_controller_url:
-    eda_controller_user:
-    eda_controller_password:

-    servicenow_instance_url:
-    servicenow_instance_user:
-    servicenow_instance_password:

-These variables will be used to configure both the AAP2 Controller and the EDA Controller.

-You can then run the two playbooks to complete the configuration.

-    ansible-playbook configure-aap-controller.yml
-    ansible-playbook configure-eda-controller.yml

 ### Decision Environment

 Decision environments are a container image to run Ansible rulebooks.
 They create a common language for communicating automation dependencies, and provide a standard way to build and distribute the automation environment.
 The default decision environment is found in the Ansible-Rulebook.